DanielLaV/study_buddy/user-stories-acceptance-crit.md

 * As a logged-in user, when I am viewing a deck that I have created on the `/decks/:deckId` page, I can delete any tags that I have added.
 * I will be able to see an interactable `Delete` button next to the tag that I have created.
 * If I click the `Delete` button, my tag will be deleted and will not appear on the page.
-* I will not be able to delete another user's tag.
+* I will not be able to delete tags on a deck that another user has created.
 * I will be able to leave another tag for the same deck without any issues.
 * I will be able to create a tag with the same name as the tag that I have just deleted.

 #### Acceptance Criteria
-- [ ] When logged in users are viewing a deck on the `/decks/:deckId` page, they will see an interactable `Delete` button next to tags that they have created.
+- [ ] When logged in users are viewing a deck that they have created on the `/decks/:deckId` page, they will see an interactable `Delete` button next to tags that they have created.
+    - [ ] Only the user who has created the deck will be authorized to delete the tags for that deck.
 - [ ] After pressing the `Delete` button, the tag will disappear.
 - [ ] Only the user who has left the tag will be authorized to delete the tag.
 - [ ] The user will be able to leave another tag for the same deck.